garrandall/popular-music-data/tracks/stereo-hearts-glee-cast.md

-Keep me stuck inside your head,  like your favorite tune You know my heart's a stereo that only plays for you ( Oooh)
+Keep me stuck inside your head,  like your favorite tune You know my heart's a stereo that only plays for you ( Oh)

 My heart's a stereo ( uh)